gardm1/dotfiles/README.md

 Heavily inspired by [rwxrob](https://github.com/rwxrob) and his [dot files](https://github.com/rwxrob/dot) with additional changes made by myself.

-The setup file is used to automatically setup different dependencies that is often use.
+The setup file is used to automatically setup different dependencies that is often used.

 ### How To Use